Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 The line matters.

-Because Caesar always wants more.
+Because Caesar always wants more:

 More loyalty.